-Oftentimes, canines are more expensive than felines to insure.
+Frequently, canines are more expensive than felines to insure.
 There are a couple of reasons why: 1.)
-Dogs generally are larger than cats, and require more expense to medicate, sedate, care for, and hospitalize.
+Dogs generally are larger than cats and require more expense to medicate, sedate, care for, and hospitalize.
 2.)
 Canines generally are more prone to accidents than felines.
 When was the last time your kitty swallowed a corn cob, which cost $1,400 in veterinarian bills?

-The “larger the breed the more expensive” logic also applies here.
+The “larger the breed, the more expensive” logic also applies here.
 A 130-pound Newfoundland is more expensive to sedate, care for, and medicate than a 4-pound Yorkie.
-However, there is an additional component of size affecting price: predisposition to genetic issues.
+However, an additional component of size affects price: predisposition to genetic issues.
 Shepherds and Rottweilers are a lot more likely than Cocker Spaniels and Shi-Tzus to require an expensive operation for things such as hip dysplasia and cruciate injuries.

 However, it isn’t only about size.
 Even the smaller breeds have their fair share of genetic problems.
 As it’ll come down to it, increased genetic illness risk or predisposition to specific injuries may place any pooch at greater risk.
 That is why we have levels of risk for the most common breeds and most common mixed breeds.
-Therefore, it is possible that a Pit Bull mix is somewhat “riskier” because of his predisposition to knee problems and cancers than a relatively healthy, small pure breed.
-It also is possible that a Heinz 57 mutt will be less pricey than the majority of pure breeds.
+Therefore, a Pit Bull mix may be somewhat “riskier” because of his predisposition to knee problems and cancers than a relatively healthy, small pure breed.
+It is also possible that a Heinz 57 mutt will be less pricey than most pure breeds.

-One factor for pricing for gender did not come about until just a couple of years ago, yet research shows that males are somewhat more likely to be seen by a veterinarian than their female counterpart.
+One factor for pricing for gender did not come about until just a couple of years ago, yet research shows that males are somewhat more likely to be seen by a veterinarian than their female counterparts.
 And why?
 Could it be hormonal?
 Their personality types?
 Difference in size?
-Odds are it is a combination of all those things.
+Odds are, it is a combination of all those things.

 Neuter or Spay Status

 It is a hard pill to swallow for those who live in the city, yet it’ll come as no surprise that the price of vet care is greater in major metropolitan regions than in rural or suburban areas.
-Not just are you more likely to locate more advanced care within the major cities, in the form of medical centers and alternative care clinics, the veterinarians earn a bit more to account for the price of living differential.
+Not only are you more likely to locate more advanced care within the major cities in the form of medical centers and alternative care clinics, but the veterinarians also earn a bit more to account for the price of living differential.

 Here’s the bad news: your rates will increase.
-Sometimes an older dog who was healthy almost all of his 12 years, could have quite a few medical bills in his last couple of years.
-With that increased price came increased risk that the majority of senior pet owners are usually familiar with.
+Sometimes an older dog who was healthy for almost all of his 12 years could have quite a few medical bills in his last couple of years.
+With that increased price came an increased risk that most senior pet owners are usually familiar with.
 The premium likely will reflect this risk.